tuenti/supernanny/README.md

 2. Fetching dependencies
 ---------------------------
-Once the project defines the .DEP file, fetching dependencies is trivia:
+Once the project defines the .DEP file, fetching dependencies is trivial:

  ```
 $ supernanny fetch